bleachdugu/react-express-boilerplate/README.md

 # react-express-boilerplate
-A minimal Express, Webpack, &amp; React boilerplate app that serves image, styled components(or css module)  and some basic functionality(Unit test).
+A minimal Express(NodeJs server), Webpack, &amp; React boilerplate app that serves image, styled components(or css module)  and some basic functionality(Unit test).
 Help you to start a project easily.

 # Getting Started